LABCAT/color-glyphs/README.md

 ### Color Glyphs - Glyph Object

-To begin with I used the same glyph I had created for the glyph system.
-This worked reasonably well but still had a lot of room for improvement.

-I have made the following changes which have improved the glyph immensely:
+I decided to continue using the same glyph from my glyph system and made the following changes to provide better differentiation between fields of colours:

 1. Combined the shapes from the saturation and brightness dimensions into one group which is now the hue dimension.